 Students put together a combination of courses to meet particular needs and interests.
 Selecting a primary and secondary tutorial from the disciplinary lists, students normally do a research project that corresponds to the primary tutorial, and choose any British culture essays.
 This can be useful for meeting graduation requirements.
 Many students, however, find the programme works best when the various elements build on each other to make a coherent whole.

-The tutorial is at the heart of undergraduate teaching at Oxford.
+The tutorial is at the heart of the SCIO Semester Programme.
 It is an hour long conversation between a tutor who is engaged in research and one student who has spent the week reading and writing an essay in answer to a question.

 The tutorial gives students the chance to read in depth, to formulate their views on a subject, and to consider those views in the light of the detailed, analytical conversation in the tutorial.
 Our aim is that through the tutorial experience, you can develop your ability to find your own ‘voice’ as a writer within your discipline.
 This means not simply relating the views and findings of others, but using them to develop your own opinions and justify your thoughts and conclusions.
 The one-on-one arrangement of the tutorial is particularly well suited to this.